claus-e-andersen/clanLattice/README.md

 The system is a re-implementation and improvement of Trellis plots from S-plus.
 The design of Trellis plots are based on the original research by Bill Cleveland from Bell Labs [2].

-An important function in the clanLattice package is txtplot() which enables production of automated measurement reports consisting of both text and lattice plots.
+An important function in the clanLattice package is txtplot() which enables production of automated measurement reports consisting of both text, tables with dataframe output and lattice plots.
+The system enables detailed formatting (e.g. number of significant digits) of numerical output in tables as required in technical reports.

+The clanLattice package also contains special panel functions for plotting of errorbars.
+An important feature is that errorbars can be offset from the original data, which is useful if you want to see both both.

 Examples of plots are in the pdfs-folder: https://github.com/claus-e-andersen/clanLattice/tree/master/pdfs